stas00/ipyexperiments/README.md

 ## About

 This module's main purpose is to help calibrate hyper parameters in deep learning notebooks to fit the available GPU and General RAM, but, of course, it can be useful for any other use where memory limits is a constant issue.
+It is also useful for detecting memory leaks in your code.

 Using this framework you can run multiple consequent experiments without needing to restart the kernel all the time, especially when you run out of GPU memory - the familiar to all "cuda: out of memory" error.
 When this happens you just go back to the notebook cell where you started the experiment, change the hyper parameters, and re-run the updated experiment until it fits the available memory.
 This is much more efficient and less error-prone then constantly restarting the kernel, and re-running the whole notebook.